Justin-Acosta/campaign-crafter/dungeons/kryptgarden-temple-of-selune.md

 - **Full Moon Ceremonies:** The full moon is a time of great celebration, with grand ceremonies, feasts, and processions.
 - **New Moon Rituals:** The new moon is a time for introspection and quiet meditation.
 - **The Conjuring of the Second Moon:** This is one of the most sacred rituals, performed once a year.
 The clergy and followers gather to summon a magical, luminous image of the moon.

+Brainstorming:

+**The Corruption - Source & Nature**
+- What caused the corruption?
+(Shadow curse?
+Necromancer?
+Shar cultists?
+Ancient betrayal?)
+- How long has the temple been corrupted?
+- What visual signs show the corruption?
+(Moonlight turns sickly?
+Silver tarnished black?
+Dead plants?)
+- Are there pockets of resistance where Selûne's light still holds?
+- What happens to the moon imagery?
+(Does it show eclipsed moons?
+Blood moons?
+Shattered moons?)

+**Undead Inhabitants**
+- What type of undead?
+(Corrupted priests?
+Animated pilgrims?
+Shadows and wraiths?
+A mixture?)
+- Are any undead tragic - former defenders still trying to "protect" the temple?
+- Is there a boss undead?
+What's their story?
+- Do the undead behave differently in moonlight vs darkness?
+- Are there any non-hostile undead NPCs the party could interact with?

+**Upper Level - Open Air (Partially Corrupted)**
+- Main Sanctuary: Still exposed to sky?
+Does moonlight harm or empower the undead here?
+- Reflecting Pools: Now stagnant?
+Filled with dark water?
+Gateway to underground?
+- Observatory: Telescope showing dark visions?
+Charts predicting apocalypses?
+- Cloisters/Courtyards: Overgrown with night-blooming poisonous plants?
+- What areas show the battle between light and shadow most clearly?

+**Underground Level - Fully Corrupted**
+- What was this level originally?
+(Crypts?
+Storage vaults?
+Secret sanctuary?
+Prison for lycanthropes?)
+- How do players access it?
+(Stairs from sanctuary?
+Through a dried pool?
+Collapse in floor?)
+- Is it a natural cave system or constructed chambers?
+- What makes it more dangerous than above?
+(Stronger undead?
+Darkness mechanics?
+Traps?)
+- Is the corruption's source down here?

+**Key Encounters to Plan**
+1. Entry encounter:
+2. Puzzle/exploration challenge:
+3. Optional side area:
+4. Mini-boss or major set piece:
+5. Final confrontation:

+**Treasure & Rewards**
+- What Selûnite artifacts remain uncorrupted?
+- Are there corrupted items that could be cleansed?
+- What knowledge/lore can be discovered here?
+- Connection to broader campaign goals?

+**Atmosphere & Description Notes**
+- Sounds: (Wind through broken walls?
+Ghostly hymns?
+Chains rattling?)
+- Smells: (Decay vs night-blooming flowers?
+Incense turned acrid?)
+- Lighting: How does natural moonlight vs magical darkness play out?
+- Temperature: Unnatural cold in certain areas?